PEXANE2/azure-docs.tr-tr/articles/vpn-gateway/vpn-gateway-modify-local-network-gateway.md

 ## <a name="next-steps"></a>Sonraki adımlar

-Ağ geçidi bağlantınızı doğrulayabilirsiniz.
-Bkz.
-[Ağ geçidi bağlantısını doğrula.](vpn-gateway-verify-connection-resource-manager.md)
+Ağ Geçidi bağlantınızı doğrulayabilirsiniz.
+Bkz. [ağ geçidi bağlantısını doğrulama](vpn-gateway-verify-connection-resource-manager.md).